 Tweeting via Buffer will also help you to track the impact you are making on twitter with one click on the â€œanalyticsâ€ button.
 You will see any Retweets, Clicks, Avatars of who retweeted you and Reach of your tweets.
 Here are some of my recent results with Buffer:

 How Buffer Will Help You as a Blogger

-If you have similar habits like I do, reading lots of great blogposts every day, then Buffer will come in super handy for you.
-One of the issues I have always faced was that I was very reluctant to tweet all these great findings on my favourite or just discovered blogposts at once.
+If you have similar habits like I do, reading lots of great blog posts every day, then Buffer will come in super handy for you.
+One of the issues I have always faced was that I was very reluctant to tweet all these great findings on my favorite or just discovered blog posts at once.
 Flooding my followers with lots of updates in such a short space of time, when I was reading the news was simply unacceptable.

 Neither was full automation an option for me, where tweets would be sent out via my Twitter account without me even having had a chance of reading them.
 Tossing my followers in cold water as what they might expect didnâ€™t quite feel right.

 So my goal was to find a tool which would help me tweet ALL my great findings, yet without spamming my followers with too many updates back to back.
 This is where Buffer comes in.
 Whenever you are reading a post you like, hit the Buffer icon right there.
 I usually briefly edit the tweet and add my own comment and then add it to my Buffer queue.